 Vitamin C is also needed collagen production thus it will help encourage plump, firm tight youthful skin.

 Beta-carotene is another antioxidant that has natural sunscreen properties.
-You can find it in red and orange fruits and vegetables, including carrots, sweet potatoes, pumpkin, squash, mango and apricots.
+Find it in red and orange fruits and vegetables, including carrots, sweet potatoes, pumpkin, squash, mango and apricots.

-Green and black teas are both packed with polyphenols that have been shown to block DNA damage as a result of the sun.
+Green and black teas are both packed with polyphenols shown to block DNA damage as a result of the sun.

 Matcha can be consumed as a hot tea or combined with lime and mint leaves and made into an iced tea.
 It can also be added to smoothies or homemade ice creams.
 See our previous blog on How to Make Matcha Tea here.

-Two other important sources of polyphenols come in pomegranate seeds, shown to protect the skin from both UVA and UVB free radicals, and Acai berries, which have the added benefit of also being rich in essential fatty acids omega 3, 6 and 9.
+Two other important sources of polyphenols come in pomegranate seeds and Acai berries.
+They help to protect the skin from both UVA and UVB free radicals.
+Acai berries have the added benefit of also being rich in essential fatty acids omega 3, 6 and 9.

-Incredibly high in antioxidants, they are powerful oxidisers and natural anti-inflammatories.
-These antioxidants can help our cells fight against environmental stressors and toxins, helping to reduce the negative effect of our daily exposure to harmful oxidising elements.
+Incredibly high in antioxidants, greens are powerful oxidisers and natural anti-inflammatories.
+These antioxidants help our cells fight against environmental stressors and toxins.
+Additionally, they help to reduce the negative effect of our daily exposure to harmful oxidising elements.

 Spirulina and chlorella are two micro-algaes that are packed with minerals and nutrients.
-They also contain the antioxidant astaxanthin, which has been shown to protect the skin and eyes against UV radiation.
+They also contain the antioxidant astaxanthin, which helps to protect the skin and eyes against UV radiation.

-Maybe you missed a spot when you were applying your sun cream, or maybe you stayed out a little too long in the sun.
+Maybe you missed a spot when you were applying your sun cream.
+Or perhaps you stayed out a little too long in the sun.
 Here are some helpful tips to recover your skin’s health.